 GET ON THE WAITLIST

 Many of you don’t need more courses or conferences.
-One of your biggest challenges in starting your book is you simply need weekly accountability and human support to reach goals.
-A lot of writers aren’t seeing results because they continue to invest in boot-camps or networking events instead of hiring a coach as they might a personal trainer, or joining a group that helps:
+Your biggest challenge in starting your book is you simply need steady accountability and support to reach goals.
+The truth is, a lot of writers aren’t seeing results because they continue to invest in boot-camps or networking events instead of hiring a writing coach as they might a personal trainer, or joining a group that helps:

 Confession: since leaving academia, my production became sporadic, seasonal, binge-style.
 Never great at sustaining motivation alone, I thought this revealed something “un-writerly” about me.

 hat I came to understand, as an Extraverted Judging type on the Myers-Briggs, was not only do I thrive in community, I need externally-imposed structure to reach goals!
 And, as a former Managing Editor of one of the world’s largest women’s web properties, experience proved if I planned to succeed, I was going to have to manage myself first.

 This meant, no more shame around the reality: